 The discussion will be planned in advance to allow the apprentice to prepare fully.
-It is possible that the apprentice can complete the professional discussion on the same date as other assessments; there is no specified order of assessment for this standard.
+It is possible that the apprentice can complete the professional discussion on the same date as other assessments, but the knowledge test, practical observation and business project must be completed prior to this assessment taking place.

-The apprentice will receive a written agenda a minimum of 5 working days prior to the assessment and may bring additional materials to assist them to demonstrate their competence.
-The discussion must be appropriately structured to draw out the best of the apprentice's energy, enthusiasm, competence and excellence.
+The apprentice will receive a generic agenda a minimum of 5 working days prior to the assessment and may bring additional materials to assist them to demonstrate their competence.
+The discussion must be appropriately structured to draw out the best of the apprentice's energy, enthusiasm, competence, and excellence.

-In circumstances where all assessments are completed on the same day, the assessor will review the agenda, prior to the discussion, to prevent over-assessment of what has been evidenced, and to ensure full coverage of the standard.
-If there are amendments or additions to the agenda, the apprentice will be allowed a maximum of 30 minutes to review these changes and prepare before the discussion is commenced.
+In circumstances where, for example, another assessment such as the observation is completed on the same day as the professional discussion, the assessor will review the agenda, prior to the discussion, to prevent over-assessment of what has been evidenced, and to ensure full coverage of the standard.